 Your challenge begins, after registration, with an early start from Bexley, as you head out through the outskirts of London on to the quieter roads and the stunning villages of Ivy Hatch, Dunks Green, Mockbeggar & Kingsnorth, to mention just a few, as you take in the striking countryside of rural Kent.
 This is a fairly long cycling day but upon reaching the port of Dover and the famous white cliffs you will feel great with what you have achieved.
 We then board the ferry to Calais where you will relax and have something to eat.
-Once disembarked, we have a short ride to our hotel, your base for the evening for some well-earned rest.
+Once disembarked, we have a short ride to your hotel.

 Day 2 – Calais to Arras

 We head out of Calais remembering to ride on the right hand side of the road!
 As we take on the smooth, relatively flat, roads we next come across a few undulations as we pedal our way through the stunning French countryside and rolling landscapes of Northern France to Bomy.
 After a delicious Chapeau lunch we take on a few more undulations finishing with a beautiful gentle decent into the splendid medieval town of Arras, famous for its two striking squares, made by many houses dating from the 17th and 18th centuries.